 Q: Is it normal to have to urinate frequently after drinking water?

 A: It's normal to experience an increased urge to urinate after drinking water.
-However, if you experience excessive or painful urination, consult a healthcare provider to rule out any underlying medical conditions.
+On the flip side, if you experience excessive or painful urination, consult a healthcare provider to rule out any underlying medical conditions.

 Conclusion